isabella232/training-workshop/instructions/README.md

 https://octopus-training.octopus.app/app#/[space-id]

-You can get into this by logging in with your Octopus Google account.
+You can get into this by logging in with your Microsoft account.
-- Use the `Sign in with your Octopus ID`.
+- Use the `Sign in with Microsoft` button.
-If you are already logged in to `Octopus.com`, you should get right in, otherwise
-- On the `Sign in to Octopus Deploy` page, select `Google >` button, then select your Octopus email Google account.
+- If prompted to permit access, click `Accept`.

 ## Azure Web Sites